Foreign relations of Iran: Revolutionary influence and regional interventions

 Arab and other Muslim volunteers who came to Iran were trained in camps run by the Revolutionary Guards.
 There were three primary bases in Tehran, and others in Ahvaz, Isfahan, Qom, Shiraz, and Mashhad, and a further facility, converted in 1984, near the southern naval base at Bushire.

 In 1981 Iran supported an attempt to overthrow the Bahraini government, in 1983 expressed political support for Shi'ites who bombed Western embassies in Kuwait, and in 1987 Iranian pilgrims rioted at poor living conditions and treatment during the Hajj (pilgrimage) in Mecca, Saudi Arabia, and were consequently massacred.
 Nations with strong fundamentalist movements, such as Egypt and Algeria, also began to mistrust Iran.
 With the Israeli invasion of Lebanon, Iran was thought to be supporting the creation of the Hizballah organization.
-Furthermore, Iran went on to oppose the Arab–Israeli peace process, because it saw Israel as an illegal country.
+Iran went on to oppose the Arab–Israeli peace process, because it saw Israel as an illegal country.

 Iran–Iraq War

 Iranian relations with Iraq have never been good.
 They took a turn for the worse in 1980 when Iraq invaded Iran.
 The stated reason for Iraq's invasion was the contested sovereignty over the Shatt al-Arab waterway (Arvand Rud in Persian).
 Other unstated reasons were probably more significant: Iran and Iraq had a history of interference in each other's affairs by supporting separatist movements, although this interference had ceased since the Algiers Agreement.

 Iran demanded the withdrawal of Iraqi troops from Iranian territory and the return to the status quo ante for the Shatt al-Arab, as established under the Algiers Agreement.
 This period saw Iran become even more isolated, with virtually no allies.
 Exhausted by the war, Iran signed UN Security Council Resolution 598 in July 1988, after the United States and Germany began supplying Iraq with chemical weapons.
 The ceasefire resulting from the UN resolution was implemented on 20 August 1988.

 Neither nation had made any real gains in the war, which left one million dead and had a dramatic effect on the country's foreign policy.
 From this point on, the Islamic Republic recognized that it had no choice but to moderate its radical approach and rationalize its objectives.
 This was the beginning of what Anoushiravan Ehteshami calls the "reorientation phase" of Iranian foreign policy.